 If you receive an understimulated newborn or toddler in foster care, here are ways to stimulate brain activity:

 You can find a lot of videos on YouTube showing baby massage techniques.

 Example of baby massage techniques.

 TOOLS FOR STIMULATING BABIES EVEN WHILE WORKING – THE “EXTENDED BOSOM”

 When human tribes started moving around, they had to find other ways of stimulating and feeding babies.

 So, female humans only have two breasts on the top front of the body, and native people carry their babies on the arm.
 This is probably why humans were able to spread all over the globe: Even a mother with a newborn baby can walk for long distances, and thus groups of humans were able to move from camp to camp.
-Also, human babies have large heads at birth, so like kangaroos we have to give birth long before the baby brain is ready to function itself.

 Please study the pictures and videos and discuss:

 - How did your parents and grandparents stimulate babies?
 Did they carry them on the body?

 - Did they use any of the stimulation tools you can see – cradles, hammocks, etc.?